rzhang74/SimpleList/README.md

 # SimpleList
-An ios list app with elegant ui and a customiszed timer.
+An ios to-do list app with elegant ui and a customiszed timer.

 <img src="img/ui1.jpeg" width="400">